-• Integrity We play by the rules, do the right thing and do what we say we'll do.

-Respect We create an environment where each individual is valued and heard, and celebrate the diversity that makes us stronger.

-Collaboration Together we are better.
-Working as a team and with our partners we achieve extraordinary results.

-Innovation We imagine the possibilities.
-We challenge ourselves to look beyond what is and what can be.

-Excellence We are all leaders.
-We work with passion, pride and purpose and own our part in the success of the team.

-DEFINITIONS
+- a) Integrity: We hold ourselves to a high standard.
+That means operating fairly and honourably with colleagues, customers and stakeholders, even when no one is watching. - b) Respect: We listen and empower.
+Our culture adapts and ensures all are heard to build a vibrant Alberta.
+And when we misstep, we take accountability. - c) Collaboration: We harness the power of multiple minds and ideas.
+By breaking down internal and external boundaries to work together, we amplify our achievements. - d) Innovation: We are always reinventing.
+The first answer is not always the best answer, so we let our curiosity continuously challenge the status quo. - e) Inclusion: We embrace the power of diversity.
+Each of our unique talents, experiences and relationships come together to form one stronger AGLC.

+Definitions
-Code This Code of Conduct and Ethics is for all employees of AGLC (including the President and Chief Executive Officer (CEO), is reviewed annually, and is amended on a regular basis.

-Code Administrator The Code is managed by the Code Administrator.
-The Code Administrator for employees is the Vice President, Human Resources and the Board Chair for the CEO.

-Conflict of Interest Any situation in which an employee, either for themselves or some other person(s), attempts to promote a private or personal interest which results or appears to result in (a) an interference with the objective exercise of the employee's responsibilities, or (b) an opportunity or advantage by virtue of an employee's position with the AGLC.

-Personal Relationship includes a family relationship, a business/commercial/financial relationship or a sexual/romantic relationship.

-AUTHORITY Vice President, Human Resources SIGNATURE DATE March 14, 2019 spouse, in-laws, uncles, aunts, nieces, nephews, foster parents and foster children.
+- 7.1.2 In this policy, - a) "Code" means the Code of Conduct and Ethics for all employees of AGLC (including the Chief Executive Officer (CEO), that is reviewed annually, and is amended on a regular basis. - b) "Code Administrator" means the person who manages the Code.
+The Code Administrator for employees is the Vice President, Human Resources and the Board Chair for the CEO. - c) "Conflict of Interest" means any situation in which an employee, either for themselves or some other person(s), attempts to promote a private or personal interest which results or appears to result in (a) an interference with the objective exercise of the employee's responsibilities, or (b) an opportunity or advantage by virtue of an employee's position with the AGLC. - d) "Personal Relationship" means a family relationship, a business/commercial/financial relationship or a sexual/romantic relationship. - e) "Relative" means an adult interdependent partner, son, daughter, parent, brother, sister, spouse, in-laws, uncles, aunts, nieces, nephews, foster parents and foster children.

-Relative includes an adult interdependent partner, son, daughter, parent, brother, sister, valued and heard, and celebrates the diversity that makes us stronger.
-Our values help define what we believe in and stand for as an organization.
-They help us know what to expect from each other.
-When we all commit to living our values and having honest conversations with each other when we are not, we will create a culture of respect.
-Respect is demonstrated by showing courtesy, kindness and professionalism to each other.

-Respect As one of AGLC's values, defined as creating an environment where each individual is or physical contact, either on a one-time basis, or in a continuous series of incidents, that detrimentally affects the work environment or leads to adverse job related consequences.
+- f) "Sexual Harassment" means unsolicited and unwelcome conduct of a sexual nature, including comments, gestures or physical contact, either on a one-time basis, or in a continuous series of incidents, that detrimentally affects the work environment or leads to adverse job-related consequences.
 It is behaviour that is offensive, objectionable, coercive and one-sided.
 Both males and females can be victims of sexual harassment.
-Sexual harassment is a form of workplace harassment.

-Sexual Harassment Unsolicited and unwelcome conduct of a sexual nature, including comments, gestures comment, bullying or action by a person that the person knows or reasonably knows will or would cause offence or humiliation to an employee, or adversely affects the worker's health and safety, and includes conduct, comment, bullying or action because of race, religious beliefs, colour, physical disability, marital status, source of income, family status, gender, gender identity, gender expression and sexual orientation, and a sexual solicitation or advance, but excludes any reasonable conduct of an employer or supervisor in respect of the management of employees or the workplace.
+Sexual harassment is a form of workplace harassment. - g) "Workplace Bullying" means a repeated pattern of negative behaviour aimed at a specific person or group.
+Workplace bullying is a form of workplace harassment. - h) "Workplace Harassment" means any single incident or repeated incidents of objectionable or unwelcome conduct, comment, bullying or action by a person that the person knows or reasonably knows will or would cause offence or humiliation to an employee, or adversely affects the worker's health and safety, and includes conduct, comment, bullying or action because of race, religious beliefs, colour, physical disability, marital status, source of income, family status, gender, gender identity, gender expression and sexual orientation, and a sexual solicitation or advance, but excludes any reasonable conduct of an employer or supervisor in respect of the management of employees or the workplace.